 - The power for people to determine their needs, choose services and set up personal goals

-- Information access controlled by the people we serve and those working with them at all points
+- Information access controlled by people and those working with them at all points

 - Quality customer service throughout the person’s experience